hariszaf/microbetag/docs/tutorials_otf/prep.md

 In our case, we set `flashweave_sensitive` as `True` and `flashweave_heterogeneous` as `False`.

-- if available, provide the filename of your metadata file; for instructions on how this file should be formatted, please see [here](https://hariszaf.github.io/microbetag/docs/input/#case-1-all-you-have-is-your-abundance-table-and-your-taxonomies) as well as the [FlashWeave documentation](https://github.com/meringlab/FlashWeave.jl)
+- if available, provide the filename of your metadata file; for instructions on how this file should be formatted, please see [here](../tutorials_core/input.md#abundance-table) as well as the <a href="https://github.com/meringlab/FlashWeave.jl" target="_blank">FlashWeave documentation</a>

 Now, based on your container technology you are ready to run the preparation image.

-An example of a directory to mount can be seen [here](https://github.com/hariszaf/microbetag/tree/preprocess/test).
+An example of a directory to mount can be seen <a href="https://github.com/msysbio/microbetag/tree/preprocess/test" target="_blank">here</a>.
 The mandatory abundance table file can be provided as a `.tsv` or a `.csv` file and needs to be specified in the `config.yml` file accordingly.